 Let’s look at a few key factors you may want to consider in your season pass.

-Epic’s Local pass is about $670, and provides unlimited access at a few resorts (including Keystone and Breckenridge) but restricted access to most others.
+Epic’s Local pass is $819, and provides unlimited access at a few resorts (including Keystone and Breckenridge) but restricted access to most others.
 The restrictions typically involve holiday period blackouts, especially the Christmas holiday for which the blackout normally goes through 12/31.
 If you are booking your ski trips around holidays, do your homework on blackout dates before buying a pass.

 There are other pass choices, including Epic’s 7 and 4-day passes which simply resemble a multi-day pass at most resorts.
 But for most people, the choices above are going to be the main ones you consider.

 For the skiing family who is traveling-in to ski, we like the value of the Ikon Pass just a bit better.
+However, if you need to ski during blackout dates, the value proposition could change.

 This is where personal preference really comes into play.
 We all have our favorite spots, and for different reasons.
 Like big skiing without many crowds?
 Go for Big Sky.
 Like great skiing with plenty of restaurant options?
 Go for Vail or Park City.
 Like snowboarding?
 Don’t choose Deer Valley.
 Dislike snowboarders?
 Choose Deer Valley.